Adhish-Krishna/AgenticAIFinalProject/README.md

 # AI Agent Setup

-This guide will walk you through the setup process for the Sudar AI Agent project.
+This guide will walk you through the setup process for the Teach Assist AI Agent project.

 ## Prerequisites